SimonCropp/Argon/docs/Serializer/NamingStrategySkipDictionaryKeys.md

 # Configure CamelCaseNamingStrategy

-This sample configures a `Argon.Serialization.CamelCaseNamingStrategy` to not camel case dictionary keys.
+This sample configures a `Argon.CamelCaseNamingStrategy` to not camel case dictionary keys.

 <!-- snippet: NamingStrategySkipDictionaryKeysTypes -->
 <a id='snippet-namingstrategyskipdictionarykeystypes'></a>